Huck

-Huck comes from our Willow/Sage 2024 litter.
+Huck comes from our Willow/Sage 2024 NAVHDA NA Breeder's Award litter.
+(Breeder's Award is pending as of this writing but the litter has qualified for it.)
 Huck's father Sage, has had an incredible career making some fantastic puppies.
 We hope to continue that with Huck.
 Huck was my pick of the litter from our third pairing of Sage and Willow.
 The previous two litters had shown me I needed to keep these genetics in our program.
 See Sage and Willow's pages for description of why they are special and why this pairing made something extra special.

-He has been pointing birds and swimming voluntarily since very young.
+He has been pointing birds since very young.

 In the field, Huck is bold, intense, flashy, and athletic with stylish points.